coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

    Ltac IsoProve := MainSimplif; CompareStruct.

-The tactic to judge equalities modulo this axiomatization can be written as shown on these figures: :ref:`type isomorphism tactic (1)
+The tactic to judge equalities modulo this axiomatization can be written as shown above.
-<typeisomorphism1>` and :ref:`type isomorphism tactic (2)
-<typeisomorphism2>`.
 The algorithm is quite simple.
-Types are reduced
-using axioms that can be oriented (this done by ``MainSimplif``).
+Types are reduced using axioms that can be oriented (this done by ``MainSimplif``).
 The normal forms are sequences of Cartesian products without Cartesian product in the left component.
 These normal forms are then compared modulo permutation of the components (this is done by ``CompareStruct``).
-The main tactic to be called and realizing this algorithm isIsoProve.
+The main tactic that puts these components together is ``IsoProve``.

 Here are examples of what can be solved by ``IsoProve``.